sanjayaharshana/parrot-admin/Modules/UserPanel/FORM_SERVICE_DOCUMENTATION.md

 ## Overview

 The FormService is a powerful backend-driven form builder for the UserPanel module that allows you to create beautiful, responsive forms programmatically using PHP.
-It supports advanced layout management, multiple field types, and modern Tailwind CSS styling.
+It supports advanced layout management, multiple field types, modern Tailwind CSS styling, and **integrated validation system**.

 ## Table of Contents